peterhinch/micropython-micropower/README.md

 will doubtless void your warranty and commits you to providing a 3.3V power supply even when connecting to the Pyboard with USB.
 The regulator is the rectangular component with five leads located near the X3 pins [here](http://micropython.org/static/resources/pybv10-pinout.jpg).

+A more readily reversible alternative to removal is to lift pin 3 and link it to gnd.

 # Some numbers